ky0uk1/ky0uk1.github.io/_posts/2022-8-14-overthewire1.md

 ls -l
 ```

 So we can list all the files within the directory.
-The -l is to present the files in a list format, showing more details.
+The `-l` is to present the files in a list format, showing more details.
 From left to right we can see the file permissions, the first r and w means that the creator of the file can read and write, the second r means that bandit0 can read the file, then we have the user that created, which is bandit1 and the group that can read it, which in this case is bandit0.
-Lastly we have the date it was last edited and the name of the file, which is "readme".
+Lastly we have the date it was last edited and the name of the file, which is `readme`.

 So, this is the file we want.
 To read a file you can use the command: